 Now and then, someone comes forward and claims to have the secret to a healthier life.
-This one is all about foods rich in fiber and how they help you live longer, without disease, according to a new study.
+This one is all about foods rich in fiber and how they help you live longer, without the disease, according to a new study.

 Fruits and whole grains help you remain functional and disease-free even while you’re aging, found the study, published in Journals of Gerontology recently.
 The study focused on approximately 1.600 Australian adults.
-The top fiber consumers were 80 percent more likely to have a stronger health during the aging process.
+The top fiber consumers were 80 percent more likely to have stronger health during the aging process.

 The Australian team of researchers found an association, not precisely a cause-and-effect link.
 But the scientists were not surprised by the findings because numerous studies prove fiber’s protective influence against many chronic diseases.